geteff1/Osteoarthritis-Benchmark/README.md

 # Osteoarthritis-Benchmark
-This repository is mainly consisted of three parts:
+This repository is mainly consisted of three branches:
-1.Osteoarthritis dataset curated by professional physicians.
-2.Codes and prompt to test LLMs' knowledge and clinical capability in osteoarthritis management.
-3.Codes and prompts to set up DocOA, which integrates retrieval augmented generation and instructiong prompting for specialized osteoarthritis management.
-4.Crude data from our initial tests

 1.Osteoarthritis dataset